Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Station-Keeping Control

-The control location along the NRHO is parameterized in terms of the instantaneous true anomaly, as shown in Figure~\ref{fig:nrho_ta_diagram}.
-The particularly high sensitivity of the dynamics near perilune on the NRHO makes this region sensitive to errors, and is usually considered unsuitable for station-keeping~\cite{Guzzetti2017}; thus, the control maneuver is to be located at or near the apolune, at a true anomaly of around $180^{\circ}$.
+as shown in Figure~\ref{fig:nrho_ta_diagram}.
+In the Figure, the black arrows indicate the direciton of motion.} The particularly high sensitivity of the dynamics near perilune on the NRHO makes this region sensitive to errors, and is usually considered unsuitable for station-keeping~\cite{Guzzetti2017}; thus, the control maneuver is to be located at or near the apolune, at a true anomaly of around $180^{\circ}$.
 Guzetti et al.~\cite{Guzzetti2017} previously provided results demonstrating a relatively low sensitivity of the maneuver placement at true anomalies between about $160^{\circ}$ and $200^{\circ}$ on the cumulative yearly station-keeping cost.
 For example, the Gateway's station-keeping strategy incorporates a single maneuver at $200^{\circ}$~\cite{Davis2022}, driven by the aforementioned reasons as well as operational considerations.
 We define the \textit{control action true anomaly} as the true anomaly about which the controller evaluates the need for control, and if needed, computes the required maneuver, to study its impact on the SK cost for a navigation based on OPNAV.